lunarmodules/Penlight/docs/penlight.md

 The `strict` module provided by Penlight is compatible with the 'load-on-demand' scheme used by `require 'pl`.

 `strict` also disallows assignment to global variables, except in the main program.
 Generally, modules have no business messing with global scope; if you must do it, then use a call to `rawset`.
-Simularly, if you have to check for the existance of a global, use `rawget`.
+Similarly, if you have to check for the existance of a global, use `rawget`.

 If you wish to enforce strictness globally, then just add `require 'pl.strict'` at the end of `pl/init.lua`.

 ### What are function arguments in Penlight?

 Many functions in Penlight themselves take function arguments, like `map` which applies a function to a list, element by element.
 You can use existing functions, like `math.max`, anonymous functions (like `function(x,y) return x > y end`), or operations by name (e.g '*' or '..').
 The module `pl.operator` exports all the standard Lua operations, like the Python module of the same name.
-Penlight allows these to be refered to by name, so `operator.gt` can be more concisely expressed as '>'.
+Penlight allows these to be referred to by name, so `operator.gt` can be more concisely expressed as '>'.

 Note that the `map` functions pass any extra arguments to the function, so we can have `ls:filter('>',0)`, which is a shortcut for `ls:filter(function(x) return x > 0 end)`.